yuzawa-san/onnxruntime-java/README.md

 [![build](https://github.com/yuzawa-san/onnxruntime-java/workflows/build/badge.svg)](https://github.com/yuzawa-san/onnxruntime-java/actions)
 [![codecov](https://codecov.io/gh/yuzawa-san/onnxruntime-java/branch/master/graph/badge.svg)](https://codecov.io/gh/yuzawa-san/onnxruntime-java)

-This is a **modern** Java binding to Microsoft's [ONNX Runtime](https://github.com/microsoft/onnxruntime) which uses Java's new Foreign Function & Memory API (a.k.a.
+This is an **experimental** and **modern** Java binding to Microsoft's [ONNX Runtime](https://github.com/microsoft/onnxruntime) which uses Java's new Foreign Function & Memory API (a.k.a.
 Project Panama).

 This project's goals are to provide a type-safe, lightweight, and performant binding which abstracts a lot of the native and C API intricacies away behind a Java-friendly interface.
 This is loosely coupled to the upstream project and built off of the public (and stable) [C API](https://onnxruntime.ai/docs/api/c/struct_ort_api.html).

-The minimum supported Java version is 19.
+The supported Java version is 19, since the FFI API is in preview.
+Given the limited stability guarantees of the underlying API, please use in production use cases with great care.
 There are [other](https://github.com/bytedeco/javacpp-presets/tree/master/onnxruntime) [fine](https://github.com/microsoft/onnxruntime/tree/main/java) bindings which use JNI and are capable of supporting lower Java versions.

 ## Usage